HobbitNuggettel/Home_Hub/PROJECT_STATUS.md

 **Current Phase**: Phase 2 - Advanced Features & Mobile Development
 **Timeline**: 12 weeks (Q1 2025)
 **Status**: 🟢 EXCELLENT PROGRESS
-**Next Milestone**: API Development & Integration
+**Next Milestone**: Performance Optimization

 ---

 **Home Hub Phase 2 is progressing excellently with major milestones completed!
-The mobile app foundation is solid and ready for advanced features and API integration.
+The comprehensive API platform is now ready, providing a solid foundation for advanced features and performance optimization.
 The project is on track for successful completion with enterprise-grade quality standards.** 🏠✨